Top 10 Drought-Tolerant Grasses for Your Yard

 Grass Seed Options:

-St. Augustinegrass is a shade-tolerant warm-season grass.
-Native to the Gulf Coast, it creates a lush blue-green lawn with dense turf.
-It has a high tolerance for salt, making it ideal for coastal regions.
-It’s also drought-tolerant and won’t need watering until it shows signs of stress.
+A shade-tolerant warm-season grass, St. Augustinegrass is native to the Gulf Coast.
+It creates a lush blue-green lawn with dense turf and has a high salt tolerance, making it ideal for coastal regions.
+It’s a popular choice in Texas, as it’s also drought-tolerant and won’t need watering until it shows signs of stress.

 USDA Hardiness Zones: 8-11